diana-shyrokikh/csv-files-generator/README.md

 ## Prerequisites

-1. Make sure you have Python installed on your system.
-You can check the installation instructions [here for Python](https://www.python.org/downloads/).
-2. Make sure you have Docker and Docker Compose installed on your system.
+1. Make sure you have Docker and Docker Compose installed on your system.
 You can check the installation instructions [here for Docker](https://docs.docker.com/get-docker/) and [here for Docker Compose](https://docs.docker.com/compose/install/).